kodado/kodado-js/README.md

 ### Installation

-You can install Kodado using your prefered package manager.
+You can install Kodado using your preferred package manager.

 ```bash
 npm install @kodado/kodado-js